 Technology Executives have to drive change - and have to communicate the value of that change, often in the face of either hostile or unclear audiences.

-That's a key part of the CISO job description - now more than ever.
+That's a key part of the CISO job description - now more than ever - and a critical component of a strong CISO Resume.

 And - as Simon Crosby says - that takes courage.
 Because if other members of the executive team have fallen prey to the bad news - and feel that all they can do is wait for something catastrophic to happen - they're going to be even less receptive to the real investment that's critical to ensure maximum security in today's increasing dangerous security landscape.